pzingg/log_watcher/apps/log_watcher/README.md

   If no exceptions occur, we pass to the next phase:
 5. "running" - The command is performing what could be a long-term process.
 A start file is also written, recording the parsed arguments and the time that execution started.
-The CommandStarter process is sent a `:command_started` message when the FileWatcher parses the first log message written in a "running", "cancelled", or "completed" phase.
+The ScriptRunner process is sent a `:command_started` message when the FileWatcher parses the first log message written in a "running", "cancelled", or "completed" phase.
 Normal execution will pass to either the